Starcounter/Starcounter.VisualStudio/README.md

 A Visual Studio extension that assist in development and debugging of Starcounter applications.
 Contain project- and item templates and support the extension to be installed and uninstalled using a VSIX package.

+## Usage

+This extension requires `StarcounterBin` user level environment variable to point to the Starcounter installation folder.

 ## Releasing a new version

 ### Build